 Ponderosa High School

-Ponderosa High School is a fully accredited high school that has been working with diverse student populations since 2005.
+Ponderosa High School is a nationally accredited high school that has been working with diverse student populations since 2005.
 PHS offers a supportive, non-traditional effective learning environment for students by providing a flexible education that takes into consideration the learning styles and individual needs of our students.
-Although flexible in our approach, the academic setting and curriculum of PHS addresses all of the Arizona Merit Standards as well as individual high school graduation requirements.
+Although flexible in our approach, the academic setting and curriculum of PHS addresses all of the Arizona State Standards as well as individual high school graduation requirements.

 PHS offers small class sizes and highly qualified teachers, as well as individualized services for students and their families.
 PHS provides a caring and supportive environment where rules and regulations are clearly defined and fairly and consistently enforced.